Codersvn/usermanagement/README.md

 ### Composer

-To include the package in your project, you must modify your `composer.json` file and run `composer update`.
+To include the package in your project, Please run following command.

 ```
-"require": {
-    "codersvn/usermanagement": "^1.0"
-}
+composer require codersvn/usermanagement
 ```
 Once the package is installed, the next step is dependant on which framework you are using.